onecx/onecx-local-env-cli/README.md

 -  -e, --env <path\>        Path to the local environment (default: "./")
 -  -b, --badge <iconName\>  The badge of the menu entry (default: "briefcase")
 -  -w, --workspace <workspace\>  The name of the workspace (default: "admin")
+-  -r, --roles <roles...>       The roles this menu entry is visible for (default: "onecx-admin")
 -  -d, --dry               If should do a dry run (default: false)
 -  -v, --verbose           Print verbose information (default: false)
 -  -h, --help              display help for command